Our go-to guide for the perfect Christmas ham

 How to store Christmas ham

-If you are stuck for fridge space, you can cut the ham into chunks and wrap in cling film then foil, storing in the fridge or freezer.
+Try to keep the ham away from the bottom/back of the fridge where it is the coldest as it will dry out here.
+If you are stuck for fridge space, you can cut the ham into chunks and wrap in cling film then store in the freezer and use at a later date.

 How long does Christmas ham last?